 All camping equipment together weigh less than 10 kgs.

-Photo’s: Canon Powershot S110.
+For photo’s we used to use the Canon Powershot S110.
 Very convenient (easily fits in your pocket), great features, one of them the possible of saving RAW-images.
-Still have to find out how to use though.
+But these days a device like this seems obsolete.
+We now use our up-to-date smartphones, which can make surprisingly good pictures.

 We have our smartphones with us, a tablet and a laptop (1300 gr).
 In the majority of the accommodations we use, like hotels, guesthouses, campsites (in Europe) and private houses, there is wifi available.
 In places where there is no wifi, and there are still some of those, we mostly get on to the internet via a hotspot connection with the smartphone.
 Make sure you have a local sim-card with a sufficient data-pack.
 In this way the smartphone is a good navigation tool as well.